Geodesic planes in a geometrically finite end and the halo of a measured lamination: Complementary results

 For \ref{item: cross_ratio}, suppose otherwise.
 Then there exists a sequence of points $x_i$ with geodesic segments $L_i$ starting at $x_i\in\tilde{\mathcal{L}}$ and ending at $y_i\in\tilde{\mathcal{L}}$ so that the cross ratio tends to $0$ or $\infty$.
 Passing to a subsequence and replacing $x_i$ by an element in the orbit $\pi_1(X)\cdot x_i$ if necessary, we may assume $x_i\to x_0\in\mathcal{L}$, and $y_i\to y_0\in\mathcal{L}$.
 It is clear the corresponding cross ratio also tends to the limit cross ratio.
 In particular, by assumption, the leaves which $x_0$ and $y_0$ lie on share a point at infinity.
 But this means that the geodesic segment $x_0y_0$ is contained in a complementary region and thus has transverse measure $0$.
 This contradicts the fact that the transverse measure of these segments is bounded below. \end{proof} For simplicity, we will call a geodesic segment described in the previous lemma a \emph{connecting segment}.
 We are now in a position to give a proof of Theorem~\ref{thm: sublinear}: \begin{proof}[Proof of Theorem~\ref{thm: sublinear}] Let $\{d_n\}$ be a sequence of positive numbers so that $f(d_1+\cdots+d_n)=n$.
 By assumption $d_n\to\infty$ as $n\to\infty$.
 Start with any point $p$ on a leaf of the lamination $\tilde{\mathcal{L}}$.
 Choose a direction and go along the leaf for a distance of $d_1$, and then turn to the left and then go along a connecting segment predicted by Lemma~\ref{lm:jump}.
 One may need to go forward or back along the leaf for a distance $\le M$ first, as per Lemma~\ref{lm:jump}.
 At the end of the segment, turn right and go along the new leaf for a distance of $d_2$, and repeat the process; See the red trajectory in Figure~\ref{fig:construction} for a schematic picture.

 It is clear that the transverse measure of this piecewise geodesic ray has the desired growth rate.
-It remains to show that straightening the geodesic does not change this growth rate.
+It remains to show that straightening the geodesic does not change this growth rate; since we have: